Saving Nature: Conserving 30% Of The Land, Sea Just The Start - UrduPoint

 But while a percentage goal is "easy to aim at, easy to measure", it only tells part of the story, he said.

-The world failed almost entirely to reach a similar set of 10-year objectives set in 2010 under the UN's Convention on Biological Diversity.
+The world failed almost entirely to reach similar objectives set in 2010 under the UN's Convention on Biological Diversity.

 To avoid past mistakes, Sandwith said that equity and effectiveness will be key in the way protected areas are governed and managed.